London Youlan Qin Society: Summer schools

 The summer school in London is the Society's main event of the year, started in 2003.
 Each year, a qin master/player is invited to London to teach students for a week.
 So far, Prof. Li Xianting, Gong Yi, Prof. Zeng Chengwei and Dai Xiaolian have taught at the summer school, with Prof. Zeng becoming the most often.
 During these summer schools, there is the main Society yaji/anniversary/Congregation event of the year, attended by the professor, members of the Society and guests.
 The summer school is the only of its kind outside China to offer yearly tuition from qin masters from China.

 Since 2011, the Society has a more direct involvement with organising summer schools and workshops independent of the AMC.
 Since 2013, due to timing constraints and/or funding issues, the Society began holding its summer schools at the Royal College of Music and, since 2015, the China Exchange without inviting over a qin player from China.
-The classes are now taught by Cheng Yu for the intermediate/advance class and Charles Tsua for the beginners.
+The classes are now taught by Cheng Yu for the intermediate/advance class and (until after 2018) Charles Tsua for the beginners.
 On top of this, since 2016, there are seasonal weekly classes held at the London Fo Guang Shan Temple which is taught by Cheng Yu.
+During the COVID-19 pandemic, and subsequently after lockdown, classes are also held online via Zoom.

+Since 2023, the summer school element has been integrated into an overall festival format, rather than as a standalone event.

-The First International Guqin Festival 2018
+The First London International Guqin Festival 2018

 In 2017, the Society decided to organise and host an international guqin festival in London in the summer of 2018.
-They received an Arts Council grant and the Festival was held between 20-26 August to great success.
+They received an Arts Council grant and the Festival was held between 20 and 26 August to great success.
 Special invited guests included the masters Zeng Chengwei and his son Zeng He as their families and students, Li Xiangting, and Marie-Anne Souloumiac van Gulik (granddaughter of Robert Hans van Gulik).

 The Festival consisted of a 4-day summer school, taught by Zeng Chengwei (advance class), Zeng He (intermediate), Charles Rupert Tsua (beginners), and Cheng Yu (post-beginners), a 2-day conference, 2 masterclasses (taught by Zeng Chengwei and Li Xianting), a film screening, and a tour of 4 concerts (Oxford, Cambridge and two in London).

 The Festival drew in participants from around the globe, including Germany, Canada, Taiwan, China, Norway, America, as well as local UK people.